Solid Legal Protection Without the Expense

 Casual Employees convert to Permanent

-Casual employees convert to permanent, what does it mean for business in Australia
+Casual employees convert to permanent – What does the “Employee Choice Pathway” mean for business in Australia

 It is important to note; this does not have to be a big deal and worry for employers.
 Many employees prefer to stay on, as casuals because of the higher rate of pay.
 Further, as an employer you do have the right to decline a request on reasonable grounds.